alexpetros/invoice-generator/README.md

 # Invoice Generator
 ## Description
 A little PHP project to generate invoices using HTML.
-New invoices can be generated from a browser-based invoice.
+Using a browser-based interface, you can specify configs for particular clients and businesses, and then generate new invoices using those configs.

 ## Instructions
 * `make` - Start the local server